tidyverse/purrr/tests/testthat/_snaps/pmap.md

     Code
       pmap_int(list(1), ~"x")
     Condition
-      Error:
+      Error in `pmap_int()`:
       !
+In index 1.
+      Caused by error:
-Can't coerce element 1 from a character to a integer Code
+      !
+Can't coerce from a character vector to an integer vector.
+    Code
       pmap_int(list(1), ~ 1:2)
     Condition
       Error in `pmap_int()`:
       !
+In index 1.
+      Caused by error:
-Result 1 must have length 1, not 2.
+      !
+Result must be length 1, not 2.
     Code
       pmap_vec(list(1), ~1, .ptype = character())
     Condition